datopian/flowershow/README.md

 3. Create a feature branch (e.g. `50-update-readme`, where `50` is the number of the related issue).
 4. Commit your changes to the feature branch.
 5. Push the feature branch to your forked repository.
-6. Create a Pull Request against the original respository.
+6. Create a Pull Request against the original repository.
    - add a short description of the changes included in the PR
 7. Address review comments if requested by the reviewers.